In the modern sales game, timing is everything.

 Prospects expect more from sellers than ever before.
 Being familiar with the current state of their organization is not only a bonus, it’s an imperative.
 Would you try and sell microwave dinners to a fine dining restaurant?

-Triggers reveal current and existing sales opportunities.
+Scoops reveal current and existing sales opportunities.
 These are indicators that an organization is willing, able and ready to purchase.
-DiscoverOrg uncovers thousands of these triggers (leadership moves, pain points and spending initiatives) every week, giving subscribers the ability to know where they should be focusing their efforts.
+DiscoverOrg uncovers thousands of these scoops (leadership moves, pain points and spending initiatives) every week, giving subscribers the ability to know where they should be focusing their efforts.

 Check out some of the major opportunities that DiscoverOrg’s in-house research team uncovered last week: